Articles

 A Gentle Introduction to Investing for Software Engineers (IV) — My methodology to determine which…

 You can access all the articles of the series through the following links: (I) — Motivation (II) — Compounding interest and introducing other factors (III) — Determining a company value and acquisition point (IV) — My methodology to determine which stock to buy In this fourth and last article of the series, I will explain my methodology to acquire individual stock in the market.
 Most of the guidelines I expose are thought of as a guideline that you might need to adapt depending on your circumstances (for instance, the double taxation will play a role depending on your tax residence).
+I hope they can serve as an inspiration, and provide ideas to any fellow investors.

 Re-post: Which city has the most intense Android scene in Europe?